Summary: Eugenics and the Origins of Theoretical Population Genetics: R. A. Fisher's Evolutionary Synthesis

 See more here

 Aylward, A. (2018).
 Broadening Heredity (Essay Review).
 Studies in History and Philosophy of Biological and Biomedical Sciences.
-In Press.
+67, 36-40.
 Available online here.

 Aylward, A. (2017).
 Science as It Could Have Been: Discussing the Contingency/Inevitability Problem (Book Review).
 British Journal for the History of Science.
 50(2), 379-81.
 Available online here.

-'From Natural Histories to Manmade Futures: The Origins and Ends of R. A. Fisher's Darwinism' - University of Cambridge, Department of HPS, Cabinet Of Natural History, 20th November 2017 (Cambridge, UK)
+'From Natural Histories to Manmade Futures: The Origins and Ends of R. A. Fisher's Darwinism' - University of Cambridge Department of History and Philosophy of Science, Cabinet Of Natural History, 20th November 2017 (Cambridge, UK)

 Conference Presentations & Talks